 The importance of an Exchange Messaging system cannot be undermined in today's business environment.
-When an Exchange server goes down and performs below its potential, the entire organization turns topsy-turvy.
+When an Exchange server goes down, and performs below its potential, the entire organization goes topsy and turvy.
 With so much at stake, the need to monitor the Exchange server traffic continuously and accurately is only on the rise.
-To address such needs, Exchange Reporter Plus designed the Server Traffic reports to closely monitor the server traffic and provide real-time information on the health of Exchange servers.
+To address such needs, Exchange Reporter Plus designed the Server Traffic reports to closely monitor the server traffic and to provide real-time information on the health of Exchange servers.

 The web based reporting solution monitors the following parameters

 - Server to server Exchange traffic in terms of the number and size of the messages sent.

 - Mail delivery time taken by a server to check if it falls within an acceptable range.

 - Server performance in terms of the number of messages sent and received by the server within any given time period.